 It’s not only new treatment options that are advancing the science of haematology.
 With so many new potential treatment targets emerging, the design of clinical studies is also becoming increasingly important.
 Trials must ensure that the clinical value of a potential new treatment is determined accurately and efficiently so that new medicines can reach the patients that need them as quickly as possible.
 This has led to important changes in the definition of, and use of endpoints in clinical trials.

 The way that treatments are administered is another area where scientific advances stand to improve the lives of patients.
 People facing treatment for blood cancer often have to contend with treatments that take a long time to receive, such as lengthy intravenous (IV) infusions, and the prospect that treatment could be ongoing for the remainder of their life.
+Some treatments also require lengthy cell collection and manufacturing processes, meaning patients have to wait up to a few weeks before starting their therapy.
 The introduction of faster, more convenient administration options can therefore meaningfully improve the patient treatment experience.
 Subcutaneous administration for example, whereby treatment is delivered via injection under the skin, has the potential to significantly reduce treatment times for certain blood cancers.
 With comparable efficacy to the more traditional IV, studies show that both patients and healthcare professionals prefer SC administration due to reductions in clinic time and emotional distress, as well as increased comfort and convenience.1,2,3 This is important as it represents a way of helping patients preserve the highest quality of life possible while managing their disease.